dtro-devuk/nextjs-tailwind-googlefonts-selfhost-starter/README.md

 ;
 ```

+That's it.
+We are done, see the code for more detail.
+Thanks for reading. :smile: :thumbsup:
+:star: :star: :star: Please star me, if you found this useful. :star: :star: :star:

+Here follows, :books: more information :books: for those that may find it useful. :point_down:

 ---

 ## Lighthouse Score

-Remember you can use lighthouse to test the performance of your page, this will all look for Font and Scripts optimsations and include recommendations, including FOUT and FOIT issues.
+Remember you can use lighthouse to test the performance of your page, this will also look for Font and Scripts optimsations and include recommendations, including FOUT and FOIT issues.

-Once build I'm pleased to say this demo gets the following when running locally.
+Once built I'm pleased to say this demo gets the following when running locally.

 ![Lighthouse Scores](./public/static/images/lighthouse-score.JPG)